Professor of Culture and Media and Chair of Committee on Liberal Studies

 "Bear Life: Tracing an Opening in Werner Herzog's Grizzly Man," Theory and Event Vol 12, No. 2 (2009)

 "Love in the Time of Tamagotchi," Theory, Culture, & Society [Special Issue, "Ubiquitous Media"] Vol. 26, No. 2-3 (2009), 189-208.

-History of Media; Philosophy of Technology; Visual and Aural Culture; Globalization; Popular, Unpopular and Counter-Cultures.
+History of Media; Philosophy of Technology; Visual and Sonic Culture; Posthumanism; Digital Culture, Animal Studies, Affect Theory.

 Honorary Fellow, Department of English & Cultural Studies, University of Melbourne

 Australian Academy of the Humanities Publishing Award (2004)

 Internship (Open Campus)